 We are a HUGE fan of fire glass for geode resin art.

 We hope you found these ideas useful and that we lit a spark for your inner geode resin art genius!
 And don’t forget to try different things!
 Experiment and most importantly, ENJOY doing it!
-And if you liked this post, be sure to pin it for later.
+And if you liked this post, be sure to pin any image to find this article again later.